ktmathews89/cg_winter_2018_instruction/cg_ed_2.md

 1) check that the user entered a valid department name...
 2) if they did not, prompt them again...
 3) if they did, use the function you create above to filter the course list
-4) AND alert back to the user the course titles that they can choose from.
+4) AND alert (the js function like prompt) back to the user the course titles that they can choose from.

 ### Continue...